aspnetrun/run-aspnetcore/README.md

 ```
 update-database
 ```
 These commands will create aspnetrun database which include Product and Category table.
-You can see from AspnetRunContext.cs.
+You can see from **AspnetRunContext.cs**.
 1. Run the application.
-The first time you run the application, it will seed aspnetrun database with a few data such that you should see products and categories.
+The first time you run the application, it will seed aspnetrun sql server database with a few data such that you should see products and categories.

 If you modify-change or add new some of entities to Core project, you should run ef migrate commands in order to update your database as the same way but below commands;
 ```